 A few submission systems require an individual registration prior to the submission of any proposal.
 For other submission systems, please verify within the solicitation announcement about any individual registration or profile required to successfully respond to a solicitation.

 Step 2: College of Education & Human Development proposal support

 Begin this step as soon as you decide to submit a proposal.
 Contact Pre-Award Grant Analyst right away.

 Step 3: InfoEd & other sponsor applications

-All proposals (regardless of sponsor) require an InfoEd file to be created, including agencies/organizations that contact you directly stating that they would like to give you funding.
+All proposals (regardless of sponsor or amount) require an InfoEd file to be created, including agencies/organizations that contact you directly stating that they would like to give you funding.

 - Verify you have InfoEd access (you must have completed InfoEd training)